A MUST-READ FOR EVERYONE

 A few months ago there seemed to be a genuine Keynesian revival.
 It was a kind of sub-dominant social theme, as if the elites were beginning another campaign to remake Keynes' credibility.
 We began to read articles – even in the "soft" libertarian press – about how Keynes really didn't mean for his theories to produce the current havoc.
 They'd been misapplied, you see.

 But what did Keynes expect?
-He worked in the British Treasury and eventually his "general theory" handed over the keys to the vault – complete with equations – to the State.
+He began his career as a central banker, working for the Bank of London and his general theory handed over the keys to the vault – complete with equations – to the State.
 He provided Leviathan an entire ready-made justification for the worst kind of meddling.
 We don't see why he would be indignant about it.
 He planned it that way.

 What are the results of modern Keynesianism?
 Well, Fed Chairman Ben Bernanke's been trying hard to make Keynes' theories work without much success.
 The whole idea that government can administer an economy has kind of fallen by the wayside.
 What's left behind are smoldering ruins.
 The US has some US$200 trillion in obligations and not a chance in hell of paying it out.